Church Scholarship Promise

 * Students who have already been enrolled at Covenant before fall 2010 will receive Church Scholarship Promise grants according to the guidelines in place when they enrolled.
 Students must also be a communicant member of their participating church.

-+ 12.8% of tuition applies to the tuition rate of a student’s entering year and will remain at this level throughout a student’s enrollment and is applicable to students entering Covenant fall 2010 and beyond.
++ 12.8% of tuition applies to the tuition rate of a student’s entering year and will remain at this level throughout a student’s enrollment.

 How the Program Works

 Churches must make unrestricted gifts to the Covenant Fund at the $10 per communicant member level within the course of a calendar year (by December 31) to make their students eligible for the CSP benefit in the following academic year.
 There is no limit on the number of students from a congregation who may receive a CSP grant.